Mike Stock: Recent

-In December 2015 Stock Aitken Waterman teamed up to produce a remix of Kylie Minogue's Every Day's Like Christmas in the style of Minogue's earlier hits with the trio.
-It was received very well by fans and critics.
-Rob Corpsey from The Official Chart Company stated "OK so this is pretty much the Christmas song to end all Christmas songs; a massive sugar rush of classic, candy-coated late 80s pop wrapped up in a big shiny red bow.
+In December 2015, Stock Aitken Waterman teamed up to produce a remix of Kylie Minogue's "Every Day's Like Christmas" in the style of Minogue's earlier hits with the trio.
+It was well-received by fans and critics.
+Rob Corpsey from the Official Charts Company stated "this is pretty much the Christmas song to end all Christmas songs; a massive sugar rush of classic, candy-coated late 80s pop wrapped up in a big shiny red bow.
 Oh, and did we mention Kylie's singing on it?"
-He concluded "it's no wonder this latest offering is so good, because they've clearly got chemistry.
+He concluded, "it's no wonder this latest offering is so good, because they've clearly got chemistry.
 We can't get enough of this and we reckon you'll feel the same..."

-In 2016 Stock confirmed that he was working with young singer Chloe Rose on a single for NSPCC's ChildLine 30 year anniversary.
-Stock agreed to produce the single as he had also written and produced the very first Childline single "You've Got A Friend" by Big Fun & Sonia.
-The song "For Me" was performed first at England Captain Wayne Rooney's testimonial match at Old Trafford on 3 August and released on 9 September in aid of the Wayne Rooney Foundation supporting NSPCC and ChildLine.
-The music video "For Me" premiered on Rose's VEVO channel on 15 August.
+In 2016, Stock confirmed that he was working with young singer Chloe Rose on a single for NSPCC's Childline 30 year anniversary.
+Stock agreed to produce the single as he had also written and produced the very first Childline single "You've Got a Friend" by Big Fun and Sonia.
+The song "For Me" was performed first at England Captain Wayne Rooney's testimonial match at Old Trafford on 3 August, and released on 9 September in aid of the Wayne Rooney Foundation supporting NSPCC and Childline.
+The music video for the song premiered on Rose's VEVO channel on 15 August.

-In 2017 Stock worked with The Fizz (formerly Bucks Fizz).
-Stock co-wrote and produced the album The F-Z of Pop - the group's first studio album in over 33 years.
-It was released in September 2017 and charted at #25 in the UK charts and #6 in the UK independent Charts.
+In 2017, Stock worked with the Fizz (formerly Bucks Fizz), co-writing and producing the album The F–Z of Pop, the group's first studio album in over 33 years.
+It was released in September 2017 and charted at number 25 in the UK chart and number 6 in the UK Independent Chart.

-Stock has subsequently produced two further albums with The Fizz including Christmas With The Fizz in 2018 and Smoke & Mirrors in 2020.
-On 6 March 2020 the album was released and entered the overall Official Albums Chart at No.29, the UK Sales Chart at No.6, the UK Vinyl Chart at No.5 and the Independent Chart at No.3.
-The album also scored the No.6 position on the Official Scottish Album Charts.
+Stock has subsequently produced three further albums with the Fizz, including Christmas with the Fizz in 2018, Smoke & Mirrors in 2020 and Everything Under the Sun in 2022.

-Of the album Classic Pop Magazine said "The Fizz are back firing on all cylinders with Smoke & Mirrors – an album of shiny new pop bangers, the latest fruit of a fertile collaboration with legendary hitmaker Mike Stock".
-Commenting on the songs, it said that "All We Ever Can Do" and "Boomerang" illustrate the group's "extraordinary resilience", while "The World We Left Behind" sees them "laying to rest a few old ghosts".
+On 6 March 2020, Smoke & Mirrors was released and entered the overall Official Albums Chart at No. 29, the UK Sales Chart at No. 6, the UK Vinyl Chart at No. 5 and the Independent Chart at No. 3.
+The album also scored the No. 6 position on the Scottish Albums Chart.
+Commenting on the album, Classic Pop magazine stated that "The Fizz are back firing on all cylinders with Smoke & Mirrors – an album of shiny new pop bangers, the latest fruit of a fertile collaboration with legendary hitmaker Mike Stock".
+Commenting on the songs, it stated that "All We Ever Can Do" and "Boomerang" illustrate the group's "extraordinary resilience", while "The World We Left Behind" sees them "laying to rest a few old ghosts".